 The SBC switches to Off mode from all other modes if the battery supply drops below the power-off detection threshold ($V{th(det)poff}$).
-In Off mode, the voltage regulators are disabled and the bus systems are in a high-resistive state.
-The CAN bus pins are floating in this mode.
+In Off mode, the voltage regulator is disabled and the bus system is in a high-resistive state.